What is A FQHC?

 At FQHCs, payment is based on ability to pay.

-Uninsured patients, who are income eligible, pay based on a federally approved sliding fee scale to ensure income or lack of insurance is not a barrier to health and dental care.
-TCCH also assists those insured but having very high deductibles, by considering their income and family size.
+Uninsured patients, who are income eligible, pay based on a federally approved sliding fee discount to ensure income or lack of insurance is not a barrier to health and dental care.
+TCCH also assists insured with very high deductibles based on income and family size.

-As an FQHC, TCCCH receives some funding under Section 330 of the Public Health Service Act by the Health Resources and Services Administration (HRSA), a division of the United States Department of Health and Human Services (DHHS).
-Funding must be used for approved program purposes; generally this funding represents between 20-25% of TCCH's annual budget, yet the majority of patients who are seen at TCCH have earnings of less than 100% of federal poverty guidelines and pay a reduced amount.
+As an FQHC, TCCCH receives a small portion of funding under Section 330 of the Public Health Service Act by the Health Resources and Services Administration (HRSA), a division of the United States Department of Health and Human Services (DHHS).
+Funding must be used for approved program purposes, not operations or salaries.
+This funding represents approximately 30% of TCCH's annual budget, yet the majority of patients who are seen at TCCH have earnings of less than 200% of Federal Poverty Level guidelines and pay a reduced amount.

-FQHCs must use a sliding fee scale with discounts based on patient family size and income in accordance with federal poverty guidelines.
+FQHCs must use a sliding fee discount program patient family size and income in accordance with annual Federal Poverty Level guidelines.
 FQHCs must be open to all, regardless of their ability to pay.
-For more information, see HRSA’s Health Center Program Requirements.

 - Legal and fiduciary oversight for TCCH operations and grants